Frequently Asked Questions

 The two words mean the same thing.
 "Celebrant" is used in the UK and in Australia, whereas "officiant" is more common in the US.
 Also, some people argue that you can "celebrate" a wedding but not a funeral service, therefore they feel more comfortable with the word "officiant".

 Yes, absolutely.
-So far, I have celebrated weddings in Spain, Morocco, the US and even Australia.
-Also, I have organised ceremonies in Switzerland for couples who live in the Netherlands and in the US.
-Our meetings can take place on Skype, FaceTime, Zoom or other video call services.
+So far, I have celebrated weddings not only in Switzerland and Australia, but also in Spain, Morocco, the US...
+Also, I have organised ceremonies for people coming on purpose from the Netherlands, Sweden, Denmark, Argentina, Mexico, Canada and the US.
+Our meetings can take place on Zoom or other video call services.